Tale of a Lost Passport

 This is the second time this year I’ve left my wallet and passport sitting idly in places they should not be left, and felt inspired to write this article about ‘what to do next’ since I am now a self-proclaimed expert.
 If you’ve been overseas, you know that to lose your wallet, passport, visa, or all three in my case, is the nightmare of all nightmares.
 But, the truth is, things happen and the process, though inconvenient and costly, is not at all impossible.

-Lost your passport and wallet?
-Take these Six Steps:
+Lost Your Passport, Visa and Wallet?
+Take These Six Steps:

 1. Was your Passport Lost or Stolen?